tendai22/dpans94_ja/appnew_cde.md

 In some Forth implementations, it is possible to find the address of a stack in memory and manipulate the stack as an array of cells.
 This technique is not portable, however.
 On some systems, especially Forth-in-hardware systems, the stacks might be in a part of memory that can’t be addressed by the program or might not be in memory at all.
 Forth’s parameter and return stacks must be treated as stacks.

 A Standard Program may use the return stack directly only for temporarily storing values.
-Every value examined or removed from the return stack using R@, R>, or 2R> must have been put on the stack explicitly 3 These terms are not defined in the Standard.
-They are mentioned here for historical continuity.

- using >R or 2>R. Even this must be done carefully since the system may use the return stack to hold return addresses and loop-control parameters.
+Every value examined or removed from the return stack using R@, R>, or 2R> must have been put on the stack explicitly using >R or 2>R. Even this must be done carefully since the system may use the return stack to hold return addresses and loop-control parameters.
 Section 3.2.3.3 Return stack of the Standard has a list of restrictions.

 ## E.5 ROMed application disciplines and conventions